- Politics and Social Issues»

 Now that you've got yourself trained up, it's time to begin running missions.
-It would be wise to start with simulated missions (especially if you're in a civil defence organization or a militia where you won't see a real emergency for a while.)
-These can be as simple as a patrol around the neighbourhood in a bio-suit to simulate a chemical attack, or as complex as traveling from one side of your city to the other within a certain amount of time to simulate being attacked and needing to escape.
+It would be wise to start with simulated missions (especially if you're in a civil defense organization or a militia where you won't see a real emergency for a while.)
+These can be as simple as a patrol around the neighborhood in a bio-suit to simulate a chemical attack, or as complex as traveling from one side of your city to the other within a certain amount of time to simulate being attacked and needing to escape.

-a) A goal of exactly what you'll be doing
+- A goal of exactly what you'll be doing

-c) A "rehearsal" where everyone dictates exactly when, why, and how they'll be contributing.
+- A "rehearsal" where everyone dictates exactly when, why, and how they'll be contributing.

 This final point is very important.
 People need to know what they're supposed to do when things happen, and what to do is things go wrong.
 It's no sense training for an earthquake if your members are unable to help once the communication lines are cut, for instance.

 After each mission, go over what went right and what went wrong, and then make sure those mistakes are incorporated into your training.
-This is why militaries use Soldiers who have recently returned from combat as instructors, as they "know the enemy", and what not to do.
+This is why militaries use soldiers who have recently returned from combat as instructors, as they "know the enemy," and what not to do.

 Having a pre-mission rehearsal and an after-action report allows you to make the most of your mistakes.